WDD 130: Web Fundamentals

 You may need to close and restart VS Code in order to start using the extension.

-3. Any file with an .html extension can be opened using Five Server from within VS Code.
-The user's default browser will launch and render the page as if on a web server.
+4. Any file with an .html extension can be opened using Live Server (Five Server) from within VS Code.
+To view the page, right-click the html file and select "Open with Live/Five Server".
+This will launch your default browser show the page as if it were hosted on a web server.

 After right mouse clicking on an HTML file in the VS Code explorer, this menu option appears.